Music of Louisiana: North Louisiana music

-Beginning in the mid-1990s, New Orleans became a hub of Southern hip hop.
-First with Master P and his No Limit clique based out of the 3rd Ward, then later came the Cash Money clique who popularized a unique semi-melodic Louisianan style of rapping to the hip hop mainstream.
-Lil Wayne became one of the most prominent New Orleans rappers.
-The city has also been a center of Southern hip hop, and the birthplace of mainstream Bounce music which originated in Baton Rouge.

 Recordings

 Small, local record labels proliferated from Houston, Texas to New Orleans, specializing in recording and distributing local acts.
 Labels such as Jin, Swallow, Maison de Soul, and Bayou continue to record and distribute Creole music, and other south Louisiana music.
 Many of the original versions of classic songs are still being made and distributed.

 One of the most successful label owners was Floyd Soileau.
 Soileau started as a local DJ in Ville Platte, Louisiana in the mid-1950s, and soon decided he would rather help make music than play it.
 He started most of the labels listed in the previous paragraph.
 He and his record shop are important pieces of Louisiana's music history.